 Before this year’s season starts, I want to take one last look back at the Classic.
 There are some things I want to say, things I think matter.
 Some are pretty but others not so much so.
 Nevertheless, they need to be part of my column.
 After today, we’ll not talk about them again.
 (OK, that might be an exaggeration.
 But we won’t talk about them in the same way.)

 To begin with, let me tell you that I was really disappointed when I didn’t make the cut on Saturday afternoon.
 It went right to the bone, and I know it showed.
-It’s bad enough to not be in the top half after two days but it was even worse because I was on the
+It’s bad enough to not be in the top half after two days but it was even worse because I was on the Red River.
+That’s a venue that’s always been good to me.
+I expected better from myself.

 My disappointment was with me.
 I want that to be clear.
 I know what happened and I think I know why it happened.
 Most importantly I know who’s to blame — me.
 I don’t have to look any farther than the mirror to see who’s to blame.